Crafts to Make in Honor of Juneteenth

 Juneteenth Flag Coloring Sheet

 For Juneteenth, Primary Treasure Chest is offering free printables to take your celebration up a level.
-Print out the coloring pages and grab a box of crayons, markers, or colored pencils.
-Color in these printables on the day of the holiday, make them in advance to use as decorations, or bring them to the celebrations for a built-in activity.
+Print out the coloring pages and grab a box of crayons, markers, or colored pencils for the kids.
+Have them color in these printables on the day of the holiday, and make them in advance to use as decorations, or bring them to the celebrations for a built-in activity.

-Learn all about the special Juneteenth flag and practice your fine motor skills at the same time when you make this paper Juneteenth flag.
+Kinds can learn all about the special Juneteenth flag and practice their fine motor skills at the same time when they make this paper Juneteenth flag.
 The flag is made out of construction paper and glue, so it's perfect if you are looking for a simple craft to celebrate the holiday with the family.
 Honor the rich history of Juneteenth with this paper flag and hang it up somewhere you can show it off and teach others about the holiday.

 Juneteenth Proclamation Jubilation